dksehdals216/Histudy/docs/project_structure.md

 Here is a list of files and its description in each folder

+You will find the source code here:

     |-- node_modules: imported jquery library files included in the project
     |   '-- jquery
     |       |-- dist
     |       |-- external/sizzle